One of DC’s Top Mexican Chefs Is Opening a Carryout/Market in Chevy Chase

 There’s a $55 family-style taco spread, with housemade corn tortillas, Rancho Gordo beans and rice, chips and salsa, and fillings like a dark, earthy short rib birria that’s marinated in mole, or a bright, stewy chicken tinga with tomatillos and hatch chilies.
 Irabién is also throwing in a few crispy grasshoppers for snacking.
 Single tacos are available too, along with snacks like a chihuahua-cheese quesadilla, guacamole, and vegan cashew queso.
 (I can vouch for the awesomeness of the regular queso dip.)
 “We sat down and asked ourselves, what are things that make us feel really good?,” Irabién says.
 “These are dishes that sort of feel like a hug when you eat them.”

-Muchos Gracias is open Wednesday through Sunday from 4 to 8:45 PM.
+Muchas Gracias is open Wednesday through Sunday from 4 to 8:45 PM.
 It’s available for delivery on Caviar, DoorDash, and ChowNow.

 Muchas Gracias, 5029 Connecticut Ave., NW; 202-244-5000).